This is relevant from Sisense V6.7 and later.

 - Edit the connection string and add the SSL flag:

 <add key=”SslPfxFilePath” value=”path to the PFX file”/><add key=”SslPfxFilePassword” value=”PFX file password”/>Note: If you are using self-signed certificates, you can add it to the trusted root certificate authorities of your operating system by running the PFX file.

 - Save your changes.
 SSL is now enabled.
-If you need to connect directly to your MongoDB with an application such as RoboMongo, you can enter your SSL configuration when creating or editing a connection.
+If you need to connect directly to your application database with an application such as RoboMongo, you can enter your SSL configuration when creating or editing a connection.

 Hey!
 Was this article helpful?